Decorative neutral curve divider

 • Clear expectations and success metrics

 Aim to get partners productive quickly.
-A six-month onboarding process delays revenue; a two-week intensive program accelerates it.
+A six-month onboarding process delays revenue.
+A two-week intensive program accelerates it.

 Sales and Technical Training